Events

 Gain insights, share ideas, and brush up on skills.

-Infant care education is an essential part of preparing to become a parent, but it is rarely taught through an adoption lens.
-This training has been customized for those hoping to welcome a newborn through adoption.
-In this 2.5-hour course, OA&FS Counselor and ICEA certified infant care educator, Katie Raser, LMHC, will provide training specifically designed for prospective adoptive parents. a photo with diapers, bottles and other baby care items
+Infant care education is an essential part of preparing to become a parent.
+In this 3-hour training online training, OA&FS Counselor and trained infant care educator, Katie Raser, LMHC, will provide infant care education specifically designed for prospective adoptive parents.
+Space is limited so register now!

 In this training, we will discuss: